benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 Modified At: 2022-10-18
 ---

-# Redirect users to another page in PHP, the right way
+# Redirect users to other pages in PHP

 **To redirect users to another page in PHP, use the [`header()`](https://www.php.net/manual/en/function.header.php) function.**

 ## Add the "Location" header

-The code below will add the "Location" header to the response sent to the visitor's browser.
+The code below will add the "Location" header to the response sent to the your user's browser.

 ```php
 header('Location: https://example.com/path/to/page');